NOTE DATE CHANGE: Now Wednesday, December 2

 Online • Free

-The public is invited to a one-hour program of three artists’ talks and Q&A featuring the following artists in the Feminisms exhibition: Angela Ellsworth, an interdisciplinary artist who works in sculpture, drawing, installation, and performance, drawing lines of communication between her Mormon ancestry and the work of 19th and 20th century female mystics; Thais Mather, whose work spans sculpture, printmaking, painting, new media, and installation, exploring themes of feminism, authorship, mythology, the objectification of culture, and women’s labor; and Marie Watt (Seneca Nation), whose artwork draws from history, biography, Iroquois protofeminism, and Indigenous teachings, exploring the intersection of history, community, and storytelling.
+Marie Watt’s artwork draws from history, biography, Iroquois protofeminism, and Indigenous teachings, exploring the intersection of history, community, and storytelling.
+Angela Ellsworth is an interdisciplinary artist who works in sculpture, drawing, installation, and performance, drawing lines of communication between her Mormon ancestry and the work of 19th and 20th century female mystics.
+Thais Mather’s work spans sculpture, printmaking, painting, new media, and installation, exploring themes of feminism, authorship, mythology, the objectification of culture, and women’s labor.

 ANGELA ELLSWORTH is an interdisciplinary artist who works in sculpture, drawing, installation, and performance.
 Her objects and performances draw lines of communication between her Mormon ancestry and the work of 19th and 20th century female mystics.
 In 2014, she founded the Museum of Walking, which is committed to conversations about land, action and site within the context of art.
 Ellsworth holds an MFA in Painting and Performance from Rutgers University and a BA in Photography and Painting from Hampshire College.
 Her work has been shown internationally including at The Getty Center (California), Museum of Contemporary Art (Sydney, Australia), Zacheta National Gallery of Art (Warsaw, Poland), and as part of the 17th Biennale of Sydney, Australia, among others.